 1 / 2

-If you have the opportunity to travel to another country you would indeed miss out if you don’t take the time to discover what makes that country special.
-Of course we encourage relaxation and we’ll happily arrange a trip to the spa or suggest a favorite restaurant, day tour, or beach; but we also desire our clients to truly experience New Zealand and the Māori culture.
+If you have the opportunity to travel to another country you would indeed miss out if you don’t take the time to discover what makes that country special and to truly experience New Zealand and the Māori culture.
 After all, you’re traveling to the other side of the world!
 Shouldn’t you see what it’s really like down there?